Steve Scalise: Health care

+Scalise opposes the Affordable Care Act.
+He applauded Reed O'Connor ruling the Affordable Care Act was unconstitutional in its entirety.
+Scalise voted for the American Health Care Act of 2017.

+Scalise voted against the Women's Health Protection Act.

 Immigration

 Scalise supported President Donald Trump's 2017 executive order temporarily banning citizens of seven Muslim-majority countries from entering the U.S. He stated, "It's very prudent to say, 'Let's be careful about who comes into our country to make sure that they're not terrorists.'"